 Parents can reserve the bulkhead seats (typically at a cost) and have the bassinet attached in front of them.
 It’s convenient for long haul flights with a baby so that you don’t have to hold your little one the entire time.

-Not all aircraft accommodate bassinets and the ones that do typically have a very limited number available.
+Not all aircraft accommodate bassinets and the ones that do, typically have a very limited number available.

 Each airline features slightly different bassinets.
 Additionally, each airline has unique policies about the bassinets and how to secure one.